-I would not be surprised to see this case develop into a lawsuit against derelict board members.
+This case could develop into a lawsuit against derelict board members.
 This scheme should have been discovered with monthly, quarterly, or even annual reconciliations or audits.
-The HOA fraud could also have been prevented with routine conflict of interest precautions: The treasurer should not be writing checks to a vendor who happens to be her son without the Board’s approval.
+This fraud could also have been prevented with routine conflict of interest precautions: The treasurer should not be writing checks to a vendor who happens to be her son without the Board's approval.
 If such an arrangement is unavoidable, then the Board has a responsibility to exercise an extra degree of oversight over these transactions.
 In addition, due diligence on the part of the HOA board should have uncovered a clear issue: In 2007, Raymond Jr. had been sentenced to 6 concurrent terms in prison after committing 3 counts of larceny.

 This case also underscores the importance of maintaining solid directors' and officers' insurance coverage on board members.

-In another Georgia case, a former property manager was indicted for allegedly stealing nearly $8500 from a Kennessaw homeowners’ association.
+A former property manager was indicted for allegedly stealing nearly $8500 from a Kennessaw homeowners' association in Georgia.
 According to The Atlanta Journal-Constitution, the HOA had issued her a credit card on the HOA account, which she allegedly used to make over $2600 in unauthorized purchases.
-She’s also alleged to have stolen nearly $6000 in clubhouse rental payments, dues, and social event funds.
+She's also alleged to have stolen nearly $6000 in clubhouse rental payments, dues, and social event funds.